Metallica: Legacy and influence

 On April 4, 2009, Metallica were inducted into the Rock and Roll Hall of Fame.
 They entered the Rock and Roll Hall of Fame the second year they were eligible and first year they were nominated.
 Metallica's induction into the Hall included its current lineup, James Hetfield, Kirk Hammett, Robert Trujillo, and Lars Ulrich, and former members Jason Newsted and Cliff Burton.

 MTV ranked Metallica the third "Greatest Heavy Metal Band in History".
 Metallica was ranked 42nd on VH1's "100 Greatest Artists of All Time", was listed fifth on VH1's "100 Greatest Artists of Hard Rock", and the band was number one on VH1's "20 Greatest Metal Bands" list.
 Rolling Stone placed the band 61st on its list of "The 100 Greatest Artists of All Time"; its albums Master of Puppets and Metallica were ranked at numbers 167 and 252 respectively on the magazine's list of The 500 Greatest Albums of All Time.
 Master of Puppets was named in Q Magazines "50 Heaviest Albums of All Time", and was ranked number one on IGN's "Top 25 Metal Albums", and number one on Metal-rules.com's "Top 100 Heavy Metal Albums" list.
 "Enter Sandman" was ranked number 399 on Rolling Stones "500 Greatest Songs of All Time".

 Kerrang! released a tribute album titled Master of Puppets: Remastered with the April 8, 2006, edition of the magazine to celebrate the 20th anniversary of Master of Puppets.
 The album featured cover versions of Metallica songs by Machine Head, Bullet for My Valentine, Chimaira, Mastodon, Mendeed, and Trivium—all of which are influenced by Metallica.
 At least 15 Metallica tribute albums have been released.
 On September 10, 2006, Metallica guest starred on The Simpsons eighteenth-season premiere, "The Mook, the Chef, the Wife and Her Homer".
 Hammett's and Hetfield's voices were used in three episodes of the animated television series Metalocalypse.

+They were cited as an influence by many heavy metal bands including Sepultura, Testament, Slipknot, Machine Head, Bullet for My Valentine, Trivium, Avenged Sevenfold, Killswitch Engage, System of a Down, Lamb of God, Gojira, As I Lay Dying, Fear Factory, Korn, and Taproot.

 In 1996, Finnish cello metal band Apocalyptica released a tribute album titled Plays Metallica by Four Cellos, which features eight Metallica songs played on cellos.
 A parody band named Beatallica plays music using a combination of the Beatles and Metallica songs.
 Beatallica faced legal troubles when Sony, which owns the Beatles' catalog, issued a cease and desist order, claiming "substantial and irreparable injury" and ordering the group to pay damages.
 Ulrich, a fan of Beatallica, asked Metallica's lawyer Peter Paterno to help settle the case.